Dry Hire Insurance for excavators and machinery

 Dry Hire Insurance cover for your equipment and machinery on hire

 Dry hire insurance policies are a specific insurance product designed to provide cover for machinery owners and operators that dry hire their equipment to their clients.
-Dry hire equipment insurance is not a standard level of cover when you purchase standard plant and equipment insurance
+Dry hire equipment insurance is not a standard level of cover when you purchase standard plant and equipment insurance.
+A traditional excavator insurance policy generally will not cover your machine when its hired out.

 By leasing your machines out under a dry hire agreement you are increasing the insurers risk of something happening to your machine.
 You might be wondering how?
 The increased chance of a claim arising comes from the following: